MicrosoftDocs/defender-docs/articles/defender-for-cloud/detect-endpoint-detection-response-solutions.md

 ---
-title: Deteting endpoint detection and response solution in Microsoft Defender for Cloud
+title: Detecting endpoint detection and response solution in Microsoft Defender for Cloud
 description: Learn about detection for endpoint detection and response solutions in Microsoft Defender for Cloud
 author: dcurwin
 ms.author: dacurwin